 Can you discuss your approach to animating physical simulations, such as cloth, hair, or particles?

-by ernie_cole , in category: Arts , a year ago
+by ernie_cole , in category: Arts , 2 years ago

 Can you discuss your approach to animating physical simulations, such as cloth, hair, or particles?